 When you hear the words "meal prep" do you immediately think rigid, boring, and overwhelming?
-As a Registered Dietitian, I often get asked tips for meal prepping and what I cook/eat on a daily basis.
+Meal prepping can be a great way for people with diabetes to manage their condition.
+There are many benefits of meal prepping for diabetics.

 Top Five Meal Prep Tips:

 1) Start Small.
 You are not going to go from never meal planning to a meal planning pro overnight.
 Start with meal prepping one meal or even snacks for the week.
 My Sunday agenda always includes making my energy bites.
 They are the perfect grab n’ go breakfast, snack and even treat.

 2) Have a Plan.
 I always encourage clients to take a look at their schedule with work, activities, etc. and plan out what they are going to eat throughout the week.
 This doesn’t have to look like a breakfast, lunch and dinner meal plan exactly, but having an idea of what the meals look like will eliminate last minute fast-food stops, endless time at the grocery store and stress!

 3) Variety.
 This goes hand in hand with the planning.
 Meal prepping doesn’t mean that you have to have the same lunch Monday-Friday and dinner as well.
 Switch it up!
 For example, let’s say you have a large batch of roasted vegetables.
 Instead of only topping with balsamic vinegar, try a new caesar dressing instead.
 It’s the little switches that help us avoid burnout and boredom with our foods.

 4) Wash & Chop Ahead of Time.
 This helps SO MUCH and is so impactful, trust me!
 When you get home from the store, make the extra effort of washing/chopping your fruits and vegetables so they are in their ready-to-eat form.
 This eliminates one extra step you have to do in your busy week.